 Controls are simple to use, thanks to a capacitive touchpad built into the outer ear section.
 Ideal for skipping tracks or taking and making calls via a connected phone.
 Bluetooth connections are simple too, thanks to NFC support, while the battery keeps churning out audio for a good 30 hours between charges.

-Best noise cancelling headphones for 2017 - Creative Sounds Blaster Evo ZxR
+Creative Sounds Blaster Evo ZxR

 It’s hard to believe that these cans cram in so much tech for that sub-£100 price.
 You get a limited eight hours of battery life, but that includes active noise cancellation and Bluetooth wireless connectivity via NFC.